EvolvingLMMs-Lab/lmms-eval/docs/current_tasks.md

 # Current Tasks

 > () indicates the task name in the lmms_eval.
 The task name is also used to specify the dataset in the configuration file.
 > The following is manually updated documentation.
 You could use `lmms_eval task --list` to list all supported tasks and their task names.

+## 1. Image tasks:

 - AI2D (ai2d)
 - ChartQA (chartqa)
-- CMMMU (cmmmu)
-  - CMMMU Validation (cmmmu_val)
-  - CMMMU Test (cmmmu_test)
 - COCO Caption (coco_cap)
   - COCO 2014 Caption (coco2014_cap)
     - COCO 2014 Caption Validation (coco2014_cap_val)